CosmicMiriam/ImageClassifier/README.md

 ## Load the data

-`torchvision` has been used to load the data ([documentation](http://pytorch.org/docs/0.3.0/torchvision/index.html)).
-The data can be [downloaded here](https://s3.amazonaws.com/content.udacity-data.com/nd089/flower_data.tar.gz).
+`torchvision` has been used to load the data ([documentation](http://pytorch.org/docs/0.3.0/torchvision/index.html)) that can be [downloaded here](https://s3.amazonaws.com/content.udacity-data.com/nd089/flower_data.tar.gz).
 The dataset is split into three parts, training, validation, and testing.
 For the training, transformations are applied such as random scaling, cropping, and flipping.
 This will help the network generalize leading to better performance.
 The input data is resized to 224x224 pixels as required by the pre-trained networks.

 The validation and testing sets are used to measure the model's performance on data it hasn't seen yet.
 For this the images have been cropped to the appropriate size.

 The pre-trained networks were trained on the ImageNet dataset where each color channel was normalized separately.
 For all three sets I've normalized the means and standard deviations of the images to what the network expects.
 For the means, it's `[0.485, 0.456, 0.406]` and for the standard deviations `[0.229, 0.224, 0.225]`, calculated from the ImageNet images.
 These values will shift each color channel to be centered at 0 and range from -1 to 1.

 ```python
 data_dir = 'flowers'
 train_dir = data_dir + '/train'